Mechanic CV Template (Text Format)

 PERSONAL STATEMENT

 Professional Motor Mechanic with over 9 years’ experience and many highly developed technical trade skills.
-Extremely hard-working with an outstanding record of success and achievement on the job — repairing and maintaining different vehicles ranging from cars and lorries to motorbikes and scooters.
+Extremely hard-working with an outstanding record repairing and maintaining cars, lorries, motorbikes, and scooters.
 Service-oriented, driven to achieve goals, and able to supervise projects to meet challenging deadlines and objectives.

 WORK EXPERIENCE